FirstTimeInForever/intellij-pdf-viewer/README.md

 - Pages spread (even/odd)
 - Horizontal/vertical pages scroll directions
 - Customizable toolbar
+- Customizable dark mode

+All the settings can be found in Settings | Other settings | PDF Viewer.

 ## Shortcuts
 - **Move editor up or down:** up and down arrow keys.